Conquer Your GCSE PE Exam: A practical guide to Edexcel Past Papers

 Q: How can I improve my time management during the exam?

 A: Practice answering questions under timed conditions.
-This will help you get a feel for the pace you need to maintain during the exam.
+Here's the thing — this will help you get a feel for the pace you need to maintain during the exam.
 Allocate a specific time for each question based on its mark allocation.

 Q: What resources can I use besides past papers?